 Buy the vehicle suitable to your lifestyle

 If you are still only exploring the idea of getting your tiny house on the wheels, you should be aware that RV (Recreational Vehicle) is a pretty broad term that covers all sorts of vehicles of different sizes, types, and purposes all of which have their distinct pros and cons.
 Be sure to check them and see which one of them suits your lifestyle the best.
+And once you have your RV, why not consider utilizing it as an Airbnb RV, providing a one-of-a-kind accommodation experience for travelers.
 On the other hand, if you simply want to get the optimal balance of space and convenience, type C should offer most amenities necessary for comfortable living.

 Move in the appropriate furniture

 In this regard, you should follow all the guidelines for buying furniture for tiny apartments – you need small pieces that can hopefully serve multiple purposes or be easily dismantled.
 For instance, your bed should pack an ample storage space underneath.
 The kitchen table should be a wall-hanging unit or easy to dismantle.
 Other good examples are the chairs and ottomans that can be fit in one another, Matryoshka-style, deep sinks with built-in cover and hanging shelves.
 You are working in a very limited square footage, and you want to squeeze every inch of it.

 A vintage portrait under the desert sun with a view inside of the Gemini van (AirBnB rentable. image © Christian Mikhael